 Obviously, Professor Patrick Loch Otieno Lumumba is not the first to make suggestions on how to ensure the growth of Africa.
 In fact, Most Africans at home and in the diaspora can give a long list of how to fix the continent.
 The big question is, what is stopping African leaders from implementing some of these recognitions?
 Feel free to share your thoughts in the comment box below.

-Africans react on social media
+Our readers react on social media

 We shared Professor Patrick Loch Otieno Lumumba’s thoughts on different social media platforms.
 The reactions were pretty interesting.
 While many people agree with the professor, others have a different view.
 See some of the reactions below from our readers on social media.